 As such, my advice to customers with regard to the frequency of upgrades is simple: learn how to dance and don’t ever let grass grow on your wheels.

 It’s a fair point.
 Apart from a few business process masochists that I’ve met over the years, few people out there really go out of their way to implement an enterprise system.
 Enterprise systems are costly and they drain a lot of time and energy from key resources within a company.
 They can be generally…painful to implement.
-And yet I’ve seen so many companies make the move to enterprise systemand benefit greatly from the transition, in spite of the challenges.
-This raises a question that I’ve had more than a few prospects ask me: “Why on earth do I need an ERP system?”
+And yet I’ve seen so many companies make the move to enterprise systems and benefit greatly from the transition, in spite of the challenges.
+This raises a question that I’ve had more than a few prospects ask me: “WhyonearthdoIneedanERPsystem?”

 With many of the customers that I’ve helped migrate to Epicor’s ERP platform, I’ve observed a current state application map to include one or more of the following:

-• The use of manufacturing oriented work order systems for managing the shop floor.
-Job Shop-oriented systems can be effective in defining product structures and working them through the shop-floor, but are less effective in managing the selling and shipping of manufactured products anin comparing the resultant revenues to costs.
+The use of manufacturing oriented work order systems for managing the shop floor.
+Job Shop-oriented systems can be effective in defining product structures and working them through the shop-floor, but are less effective in managing the selling and shipping of manufactured products and in comparing the resultant revenues to costs.

-Based on the above, iis no surprise that companies come to us looking to implement Epicor because their current state is a drafty quilt of poorly-stitched and poorly-patched legacy applications, homegrown boondoggles, and siloed modules.
-Customers come to us believing that there must be a better answer, anin most cases there is.
+Based on the above, it is no surprise that companies come to us looking to implement Epicor because their current state is a drafty quilt of poorly-stitched and poorly-patched legacy applications, homegrown boondoggles, and siloed modules.
+Customers come to us believing that there must be a better answer, and in most cases there is.
 The problem is, most companies took a lifetime to grow into their patchy ponchos.
-At certain early stages in their relative existence, most companies can get away with the above scattershot array of systemand pseudo-systems.
+At certain early stages in their relative existence, most companies can get away with the above scattershot array of systems and pseudo-systems.
 But these same systems become hindrances as the company looks to scale up, expand its offerings, ramp up its output, or better integrate with customers, suppliers or best-of-breed applications.
 As these challenges become clear, the “why” of ERP begins to take shape.

 Have a question for our consultants?
 Trying to determine if your company needs an ERP system?
 Chat with us now!
 We have ERP consultants ready to answer your questions!